Christmas Card Photoshop Tutorial Assets

 In this first step I will tell you something about the initial steps.
 First of all I have to open a new psd file, size 650/900 px and to copy this beautiful cottage image Cottage House into this file.

-This photo was taken on summer months and in the day time.
+This photo was taken in summer and it is a day time image.
 And I need exactly the opposite.
-So I will have to turn the photo from day to night and also from summer to winter.
+So I will have to turn the photo from day to night and also change the season from summer to winter.
 Not a very easy task but I will do my best.
 This is an excellent technique practice.

 Select and remove the grass area.
 I will replace it with snow later on.

 How To Turn Day to Night Effect in Photoshop

 There are many ways to turn a day photo into a night scene using Photoshop.
 I recommend this video tutorial for turning day into night in Photoshop.
 However, in this tutorial I will show you a slightly different technique.

 With the Smudge Tool try to cover the tree from the left side and any other trees that are in the sky area.
 Use horizontal moves for this tool to obtain better results.
 I will cover the rest with snow.